nmoehrle/rayint/README.md

 Ray Intersection
 -------------------------------------------------------------------------------
-This project offers a header only acceleration structure library including an implementations for an BVH- and KD-Tree.
+This project offers a header only acceleration structure library including implementations for a BVH- and KD-Tree.
 Applications may include ray intersection tests or neighest neighbor searches.

 As an example application a simple raycasting app for